 The functional currency for foreign activities is the applicable local currency.
-The translation from the applicable foreign currency to United States dollars is performed in accounts of the combined statements of financial position using current exchange rates in effect at June 30, 2022 and 2021, and for revenue and expense accounts using an actual exchange rate on the date of each transaction for fiscal year ended June 30, 2022 and an average exchange rate during the year for fiscal year ended June 30, 2021.
+The translation from the applicable foreign currency to United States dollars is performed in accounts of the combined statements of financial position using current exchange rates in effect at June 30, 2023 and 2022, and for revenue and expense accounts using an actual exchange rate on the date of each transaction for fiscal year ended June 30, 2023 and 2022.
 Gains or losses resulting from foreign currency translations are included as a separate component of net assets.
 Gains or losses from foreign currency transactions were not material.